tidiview/francois-vidit.com/user/sites/blog/pages/01.home/28.priscus/item.en.md

 simplesearch:
     enabled: false
 metadata:
-    description: "This excerpt from the History of the Franks written by Gregory of Tours relates the meeting of King Chilperic I with one of his subjects of the Jewish religion named Priscus as witnessed by Gregory of Tours himself.
+    description: "This excerpt from book 6 chapter 5 of the History of the Franks written by Gregory of Tours relates the meeting of King Chilperic I with one of his subjects of the Jewish religion named Priscus as witnessed by Gregory of Tours himself.
 This uncompromising spiritual battle, despite the very different conditions of the protagonists, allows us to appreciate the irreducibility of the Jewish faith in relation to Christianity, allowing us to discover a Middle Ages far removed from the images of a univocal Christianity.
 Fascinating and still relevant today!"
-    keywords: "Gregory of Tours, History of the Merovingians, Gallo-Romans"
+    keywords: "Gregory of Tours, History of the Merovingians, Gallo-Romans, King Chilperic I, Priscus, Jewish–Christian relationship, book 6 chapter 5 of the History of the Franks"
     image: 650x553.jpg
     image_width: 650
     image_height: 553